We continue moving forward with our expansion through Asia bringing online booking for train tickets in Japan.

 Next, provide the passenger(s) information and indicate your seat preference.

 Baolau currently does not support seat selection for JR trains but you can indicate your preference during the reservation process and we will consider your request depending on the availability.

 Don’t forget to provide the contact details of the person responsible for booking.
 We will send the booking confirmation by email.

 Also, provide the address in Japan where you wish to receive the tickets.
-Our team will send the physical tickets to your hotel or your workplace via post mail so you are ready for boarding.
+Our team based in Kobe, Japan will deliver the physical tickets to your hotel or your workplace by Japan Post Registered Mail so you are ready for boarding.